National Festival Put Science in the Spotlight

 A student from last year’s meeting said, “Lindau is much more than a meeting.
 It is an experience that will change how you look at science and inspire your career.”
 Other students have told us that it’s “amazing” and “life-changing,” giving them extensive opportunities to network and have focused discussions with the Nobelists.
 John Schwab and Ravi Basavappa, NIGMS program directors who accompanied the students in past years, came back from the meeting equally charged up.

-You can get a sense of what the excitement is all about by viewing a video about the meeting Link to external web site.
+You can get a sense of what the excitement is all about by viewing a video about the meeting.

-If you would like to nominate one of your students, visit http://www.orau.org/lindau/ Link to external web site for details, instructions and forms.
+If you would like to nominate one of your students, visit http://www.orau.org/lindau/ for details, instructions and forms.
 Your universities must submit the applications via this Web site by the November 1 deadline.

 Please note that your university president or designee can submit only two candidates to be considered for NIH support.
 Eligible students can be supported by any NIH institute or center, as long as it funds the research the student is involved in or supports the student through a training award.
 Universities may also submit up to six additional nominations (two to each of the three other sponsors—DOE, ORAU and Mars, Inc.).